We Turned To Science To Help You Create The Perfect First Date

 Get Things Heated

-Taking a girl for coffee may have you checking your cell for a call from the Nineties, asking for its game back, but it still is an effective first date.
+Taking a girl for coffee may have you checking your cellphone for a call from the Nineties, asking for its gameplan back, but it still is an effective first date.
 You want her to warm up to you and warming her physically will help a lot (it’s called priming).

-He found that the participants who held warm beverages judged the confederate to have a warm personality while the participants who held cold beverages judged the confederate to have a cold personality.
+He found that the participants who held warm beverages judged the person to have a warm personality while the participants who held cold beverages judged the person to have a cold personality.
 So the next time you go on a date, take her/him out for coffee instead of ice cream.

 “The research shows that our physical activity and psychological processes interface in ways that are outside our conscious awareness.”
 Also, high adrenaline activity lets you benefit from another response called “excitation transfer”.
 Research shows that exciting, even scary, activities have the power to boost romantic attraction between men and women who’ve just met.

 If you met her while riding the bus or train to work, a good idea is to kick off your relationship by taking her to a party.
 Not only will she feel honoured because you want to show her off, but she’ll also see you among your friends and gauge your social standing.
 Bonus points if you have friends with similar lifestyles, because chatting with their partners will give her some background knowledge.

 “Humans don’t exist in a vacuum.
 From an evolutionary standpoint, it makes sense that we have evolved mechanisms that let us take advantage of the additional social information in our environment,” explains Skyler Place, an American researcher in Indiana University’s Department of Psychological and Brain Sciences.

 “Of course people care about what friends and family think of their potential romantic partners,” he continues, “but the study showed that complete strangers also matter.”

 Keep Her Guessing